 You do not have to live your life feeling depressed

-My name is Mallory Beckwith and I am a Licensed Professional Counselor Associate in the state of Texas, supervised by Sarah Arnold, LPC-S. I know first hand what it is like struggling with depression and have received treatment for it myself.
+My name is Mallory Beckwith and I am a Licensed Professional Counselor Associate in the state of Texas, supervised by supervised by Angel M. Hoodye, M.S., LPC-S, CART.
+I know first hand what it is like struggling with depression and have received treatment for it myself.
 I understand how exhausting, dark, and scary it feels battling with depression day after day without an end in sight.
 I am here to tell you that reaching out for professional help will be the first step you take to working through this and coming out on the other side with hope.

 How will Therapy with Mallory Help you?

 During our therapy sessions you will be able to confide in me and share how you are dealing with your depression.
 I will empathetically listen to you, be there for you, and teach you tangible coping skills to help you get through this dark time one day at a time.
 I will be there to remind you that it does get better as you begin to put effort towards your own recovery.